 - Colonel Hieu had to put a bridle onto General Kinnard/Knowles with a modus operandi (Why Pleime, chapter VIII):

-General Kinnard had his own idea how to conduct a tactical operation to counter the guerrillas warfare (Cochran):
+General Kinnard had his idea of how to conduct a tactical operation to counter the guerrillas' warfare (Cochran):

 And how to apply the air assault tactic he had developed:

 For a while, Colonel Hieu let General Knowles roamed freely the vast area stretching from Pleime to Chu Pong in the search of the enemy, knowing that he would not be able to seal off that wide expanded 40 km by 50 km area covered by jungles, even with more than 500 helicopters and 3 air cavalry brigades, and that he would not be able to find and catch those quick-to-run-into-the-bushes Vietcong foxes.
 He did not care that much; he had a better idea to deal with the evasive enemy: stalk them, herd them toward a location, then squash them with B52 airstrikes.

 * Therefore, on 11/8, he made General Knowles turn his head away from the west toward the east, without much explanation.